Britain plans law to safeguard City of London's global standing

-LONDON (REUTERS) - Britain plans to buttress the City of London's global competitiveness and openness once it moves outside the European Union with new financial services sector legislation.
+LONDON • Britain plans to buttress the City of London's global competitiveness and openness once it moves outside the European Union (EU) with new financial services sector legislation.

 Although Britain left the EU in January, its unfettered access to the bloc for banks and other financial firms does not end until December, when transition arrangements expire.

-Mr John Glen, Britain's financial services minister, said on Monday (Sept 21) that a new Financial Services Bill would create a modern, flexible and robust system of financial regulation.
+Mr John Glen, Britain's Financial Services Minister, said yesterday that a new Financial Services Bill would create a modern, flexible and robust system of financial regulation.

-"(It) will underpin the continued global competitiveness of the UK financial services sector by enhancing its world leading prudential standards, promoting openness to international markets and maintaining the effectiveness of financial services regulatory framework and sound capital markets," he said.
+"(It) will underpin the continued global competitiveness of the UK financial services sector by enhancing its world leading prudential standards, promoting openness to international markets and maintaining the effectiveness of financial services regulatory framework and sound capital markets," Mr Glen said.

 The reference to world-leading prudential standards will reassure regulators in Britain who have cautioned about being given a formal remit to maintain the competitiveness of London as a global financial centre when writing new rules, fearing it would weaken standards.

-The EU, the City of London's biggest customer, has said it will give UK clearing houses temporary access but will not allow banks in London to offer services directly to customers in the bloc, forcing them to shift activities to new EU hubs.
+The EU, the City of London's biggest customer, has said it will give the United Kingdom's clearing houses temporary access but will not allow banks in London to offer services directly to customers in the bloc, forcing them to move activities to new EU hubs.

 Britain is reviewing how it sets financial rules, that for decades were written in Brussels, in order to make the most of leaving the EU, Mr Glen said.